Skip to Content

 Round Top is the place to go for antiques, so if you’re visiting during one of the antique fairs, don’t miss the array of vendors in the big red barn.
 Otherwise, your best bet is to hit up some of the other shops and warehouses (mostly open on the weekends) along Highway 237.

 The pink station wagon—complete with Longhorns on the front—drew us into Junk Gypsy, the decorators and collectors of HGTV fame.
 Curiously, there’s no junk, but there is plenty of unique merchandise to choose from to add a lot of shabby chic and personality to your home and wardrobe.
-There’s lots of furniture, jewelry, and country-themed decorations.
-I even found a crown to wear while I shopped around, which is always a sign of a good time.
+I found a crown to wear while I shopped around, which is always a sign of a good time.

 The grounds of Junk Gypsy